iitrabhi/project-template/5_submission/README.md

 | 2_cover_letter.pdf    | A cover letter for your submission.                          |
 | 3_metadata.md         | This file should contain all the supplementary text you need for the submission.
 See the sample file provided in this repository for detail. |

-**Note: There are multiple other kinds of files that are required for submission but may vary as per the selected journal.
-See the journal's website for more details and include all of them in this folder.**
+**Note: Multiple other kinds of files are required for submission but may vary as per the selected journal.
+See the journal's website for more details and include them in this folder.**

 ## Submission checklist